ronzeiller/resourcespace_get_resources/README.md

 1. Simply download and put all files (including the folders) into the Resourcespace plugins folder

-2. Activate the plugin in Team Center
+2. Activate the plugin in Team Center / System setup / Manage Plugins